Every professional displayed on Counselling Directory has been independently

 Before becoming a counsellor, I spent over twenty years with the NHS as a speech and language therapist, specialising in working with adults and young people with voice and fluency disorders.
 Much of my work was orientated around working with anxiety in speaking situations.

-I have also worked as a volunteer listener and I currently oversee pastoral care matters in a local school.
+I have also worked as a volunteer listener and I currently oversee pastoral care and academic matters in a local school.

 Professional memberships ...